- Head Nina Gunson

 Our GCSE and A-level results are consistently the highest in the region.
-In 2019, 55% of GCSE grades achieved were A*/9/8.
-At A Level, 16% of grades were A*, twice the national average with nearly half of all grades at A*/A.
+In 2022, 67% of GCSE grades achieved were A*/9/8.
+At A Level, 80% of grades were A*/A.

 Our mission statement is “Teaching her everything so she can be anything”.
 We want each of our girls to receive a broad and balanced education that will allow her to achieve anything she sets out to do.

 Life at Sheffield Girls’ is about trying new things and learning new skills, both in and outside of the classroom.
 One of the real attractions is the opportunity to take part in a broad and vibrant range of extra-curricular activities.
 We believe this is key to providing a well-rounded education and helping our girls with their own personal growth.
 There are clubs and activities to suit every girl across the school, enabling them to learn something new and nurture their talents and skills.